BartOtten/routex/EXTENSIONS.md

 ## Callbacks and stages

 ### Stage 1: Configure
-This stage enables extensions to pre-process backend options upfront.
+This stage enables extensions to preprocess backend options upfront.

 The `configure/2` callback is called with the options provided to `Routex.Backend` and the name of the Routex backend.
 It is expected to return a